··6 min read

 Red flags:

-• Every session feels like the first one
+• Every session feels like the first

-• Responses could apply to literally anyone
+• Responses could apply to anyone

 Criterion 2: Memory and context